-Figure 4 Least Squares-mean standardised number of (a) 1SW grilse (June to December) and (b) MSW (January to May) counted through counters operated between 2002 and 2018 (± 95% confidence intervals - grey band).
+Figure 5 Marginal GLM LS-mean standardised number of (a) 1SW grilse and (b) MSW counted through counters operated between 2002 and 2020 (± 95% confidence intervals - grey band).
 The linear trend over the full time period (red dashed line), and between 2007 and the present (blue dashed line) are also indicated.